Pharmacy PBM Audit Attorney & Consultants

 Our PBM Audit Lawyers Represent Independent Pharmacies Nationwide in Pharmacy Benefit Manager (PBM) Audits.

-As an independent pharmacy, you are subject to pharmacy audits your pharmacy benefit manager (PBM).
-Whether you know it or not, when you signed up with your PBM, you almost certainly agreed to a clause that allows the PBM to conduct a thorough and virtually unchecked inspection of your pharmacy’s billing to the insurance companies and drug manufacturers.
-While these pharmacy audits differ from Medicare, Medicaid, and Tricare audits in that they do not carry the risk of federal prosecution, PBM audits can still result in substantial recoupment liability and other financial penalties.
+As an independent pharmacy, you are subject to pharmacy audits through your pharmacy benefit manager (PBM).
+Whether you know it or not, when you signed up with your PBM, you almost certainly agreed to a clause that allows the Pharmacy Benefit Managers to conduct a thorough and virtually unchecked inspection of your pharmacy’s billing to the insurance companies and drug manufacturers.
+While these pharmacy audits differ from Medicare, Medicaid, and Tricare audits in that they do not carry the risk of federal prosecution, PBM audits can still result in substantial recoupment liability and other financial penalties in the case of billing fraud.

 The PBM’s Role in the Healthcare System